Autumn call is now closed – thank you to all who applied!

 • Risto Hotulainen, University of Helsinki – Educational Assessment

-• Juho Kanniainen, Tampere University – Data Science, Financial Data Analytics, Time Series Analysis, Networks
+• Juho Kanniainen, Tampere University – Data Science, Financial Data Analytics, Time Series Analysis, Networks (PhD student from the spring call)

 • Kimmo Karhu, Aalto University –Digitalization, Platform Strategy, Technology Innovation Management